Logirby/Emotion-Level/Emotion-Fueled.md

 Negative choice 2: Gain Passive: If left with 1 light at the end of a combat phase, gain access to EGO skill "Learned Apathy"

-Negative choice 3: Gain 4 attack power up, defense power up, Haste and Protection each phase. take .25 damage from all sources.
+Negative choice 3: Gain 4 attack power up, defense power up, and Protection each phase. take .25 damage from all sources.
 Die in 3 attack phases.

 ## About Emotion Coins:
 Each Level requires a differring amount of emotion coins